 If you choose to go horseback riding, that will be at the start of your day, before going to Þingvellir National Park.

 Þingvellir National Park was designated a UNESCO World Heritage Site for its importance to world culture.
 The first parliament was founded in the valley in 930 AD.
 Viking chieftains and their retainers would make their way to this beautiful place to discuss the law each year.
 They stood on the shores of Lake Þingvellir, just as you can.
-They, too, admired the silvery waters of Silfra fissure, which is popular today for snorkelling and diving.
-You can choose to join a snorkelling tour here yourself.
+They, too, admired the silvery waters of Silfra fissure, which is popular today for snorkeling and diving.
+You can choose to join a snorkeling tour here yourself.

-The gorge which marks the division of tectonic plates gets a bit wider each year, due to the furious pressure of the earth.
+The gorge which marks the division of tectonic plates gets a bit wider each year due to the furious pressure of the earth.
 It only moves at a rate of 2 mm each year, so even though it was slightly narrower 1,000 years ago, the famous Vikings of the past may have walked where you are walking today!

 The second stop on the Golden Circle is Geysir geothermal area, made famous by the temperamental geysers blasting water high into the air.
 The furious pressure which drives them boils deep below the surface, making these explosions thrilling to behold.
 While Geysir itself is dormant after nearly 10,000 years of activity, Strokkur erupts every 10 minutes or so, shooting water as high as 40 m (131 ft).

-On the way back to the city after the Golden Circle tour, you'll make a stop at the Blue Lagoon, for a sensory experience unique to Iceland.
+On the way back to the city after the Golden Circle tour, you'll make a stop at the Blue Lagoon for a sensory experience unique to Iceland.
 Release all your tension, letting the azure water soothe tired muscles and joints.